-Outside area is a patio covered by a large tree, which keeps residents out of the sun.
-In order to transport residents safely, at minimum the resident must be able to sit in an upright position.
+Outside area is a covered porch which keeps residents out of the elements.
+In order to transport residents safely, at a minimum the resident must be able to sit in an upright position.

 44. DESCRIBE THE OUTDOOR VISITATION SPACE FOR STEP 2 TO INCLUDE THE COVERAGE FOR SEVERE WEATHER, THE ENTRANCE, AND THE ROUTE TO ACCESS THE SPACE